aaditya/magento-api-rest/README.md

-# Magento API RESR - Node.js
+# Magento API REST - Node.js

 A Node.js client wrapper to work with the Magento REST API.
 Interact with the API using this library.
 Still a work in progrss, if you end up using this library in your project, do contribute and help find issues which I may have missed.